doda25-team1/operation/ACTIVITY.md

 - Noah: https://github.com/doda25-team1/operation/pull/12
 I worked on finalising the last few steps i was working on from last week.
 I was not able to start with A3 as I was tasked to finalise that task too.

+- Ion: https://github.com/doda25-team1/operation/pull/15 (fixed some files written by Noah), https://github.com/doda25-team1/operation/pull/16 (fixed some files written by Deon and added new ones), https://github.com/doda25-team1/app/pull/9 (app metrics)
+I worked on fixing some of the files from a2 and for a3.
+Mostly I focuesd on providing metrics for the app.
+Implemented Counter, Gauge, and Histogram metrics for captured requests.